-It’s ideal to imagine your website as a pyramid; the very important content goest at the top, and the supporting ones at the foundation.
+It’s ideal to imagine your website as a pyramid; the very important content goes at the top, and the supporting ones are at the foundation.
 The very important content is accurately labeled as cornerstone content.

 Remember what we said about link value being passed down from page to page?

 It’s advisable that a lot of relevant links should be found in the cornerstone content.
 Marketers advise that you should link internally to related content to show Google which pages hold information about slightly identical topics.